ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 - Activate the app's messaging system using Bitcoin's in-built infrastructure
 - Official launching of the Novel Bitcoin Payment Service - Mainnet

-May 2025 and beyond:
-- Maintain/improve the security and smooth operation of the app

 **Who is the lead developer?**